DeVonte Holloman

-Christopher DeVonte Holloman (born February 12, 1991) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He attended the University of South Carolina (2009–2012).
+Christopher DeVonte Holloman (born February 12, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the South Carolina Gamecocks (2009–2012).
 He was selected by the Cowboys in the sixth round of the 2013 NFL draft.
-He played college football at the University of South Carolina.

 Early life

 A native of Charlotte, North Carolina, Holloman began his high school football career at Independence High School in 2005, where he won two North Carolina 4AA state championships and was a teammate of future NFL player Hakeem Nicks.
 In his sophomore year, he had 96 tackles and four interceptions.
 As a junior, he had over 50 tackles with 2 interceptions, while also playing quarterback.

 As a senior, he transferred to South Pointe High School in Rock Hill, South Carolina, where he was a teammate of future NFL players Stephon Gilmore and Jadeveon Clowney.
 He collected 2 interceptions, 3 forced fumbles and received All-state honors.
 The school finished with a perfect 15-0 record and won the South Carolina AAAA Division II state championship.
 Regarded as a four-star recruit by Rivals.com, he was listed as the No. 10 outside linebacker prospect in his class.